scheinerman/Misc.jl/README.md

 1x24 Array{Int64,2}:
  3  3  3  3  3  3  3  3  3  3  3  3  3  3  3  3  3  3  3  3  3  3  3  3
 ```

+## Projective

+*This is a work in progress!!*

+Define a `Projective` type that represents points/lines in a finite
+projective plane of prime order.
+Requires our `Mods` module.